QuaSi-Software/Documentation/docs/resie_component_parameters.md

 **Parameter for economic calculation**

-Capex and/or energy related prices can be defined.
-They default both to zero.
-Fixed sinks also offer the possibility to set prices for unmet energies.
-This can be understood as additional costs that  have to be paid for energy that is not delivered by the energy system, although is was requested by the demand.
+Capex and/or energy-related prices can be defined, which both defaults to zero.
+Fixed sinks also allow defining prices for unmet energies.
+Unmet energy represents energy that was requested by the demand but not delivered by the energy system.
+The corresponding unmet energy price is therefore interpreted as a cost (`unmet_energy_price` > 0) for non-supplied demand.
+Note that revenues (`energy_price` > 0) or costs (`energy_price` < 0)  defined by the regular `energy_price` parameters only apply to the energy that is actually delivered to the sink.
+They are not applied to unmet energy.
+Therefore, the unmet energy price should be understood as a cost without any associated revenue!

+The energy-related prices (`energy_price`) are handled as revenues if they are positive, or as costs if they are negative for sinks.

 Capex-related parameters: